oliverEddy/Chat-bot/Submission/planning/problem.md

 Output: Mmm yes, clearly you are very cultured Quin.
 Have you seen Death note?
 Input: No
 Output: I would highly recommend Death note.
 An extremely worth while watch, the protagonist light yagami finds a mysterious note pad called the Death note while at school one day.

+1. Reply with user name and ask first question
+2. let user reply with Yes respond with "Mmm yes, clearly you are very cultured Quin.
+Have you seen Death note?"
+3. let user reply with No repond with "I would highly recommend Death note.
+An extremely worth while watch, the protagonist light yagami finds a mysterious note pad called the Death note while at school one day."

 Path for anime That time I was reincarnated as a slime